 After the guard left, Donte sat on the cot and cradled his chin in one palm, his elbow resting on one knee.
 He imagined the look on Pieter's face when he read the letter.
 A lump grew in his throat.
 He had failed them.
-Pieter and Quade had begged him not to go.
-At the time Donte was so full of anger and grief that he didn't care about his own fate.
-He wanted to get the men who killed his mate and two children.
-That was all that mattered at the time.
-The raiders swore the death of four-year-old Bjorn was an accident.
-They had been sent to capture the young mascot because they had been unsuccessful in capturing Donte.

 Six years had only partially dulled the pain, and none of the guilt.
 Liana had asked him not to leave that day, but he had made the choice to go hunting instead.
 They didn't need the meat.
 He thought he needed to escape for a while.
-Liana's pregnancy had not been easy and she snapped at him all the time.
+Liana's pregnancy had been difficult and she had snapped at him all the time.
 If he had been home, he would have sensed the presence of the Nyumbani raiders.
-Even if he had not been able to defeat them, he would have surrendered before they could hurt his family.
+Even if he had not been able to defeat them, he would have surrendered before they could harm his family.
 He would carry that guilt with him until he died – which would be tomorrow morning.

 In a way, the idea of execution was a relief.
 He was emotionally and physically exhausted.
 No matter what he did, it seemed to result in suffering for others.
-He had been unable to reach Liana and Bjorn in time to save them and his actions today would result in abandonment of his children.
+He had been unable to reach Liana and Bjorn in time to save them and his actions today would result in abandonment of Chiku and Heri.
 He was a mascot, supposedly created to be stronger, more intelligent and possessing the power to protect and lead humans.
 He couldn’t even protect his children.
 As with Farasi, everyone would probably benefit from his death.

-As frightened as the colonists were of Farasi, they were even more frightened of the prospect of retribution by other colonies for what Farasi had done.
+As frightened as the colonists were of Farasi, they were even more frightened by the prospect of retribution by other colonies for what Farasi had done.
 Hopefully that fear would lead to the release of the Lochfowk woman.
 She had done nothing to them.

 The Nyumbani were not bad people.
 They were simply conditioned to obey their leader.
 Even now, when they had the opportunity to change the laws, they felt morally bound by them.
 The law of their colony dictated that violence was punishable by death.
 He had committed a violent act, even though he had done so to prevent more violence.